-I have more than 20 years of professional experience in technology research and development, split between industrial research labs and startup companies.
-Areas of focus include mobile computing systems and applications, location data analysis and modeling, infrastructure virtualization, security, and privacy.
+I have more than 20 years of professional experience in technology research and development.
+Areas of focus include computer systems and networks, mobile computing systems and applications, location data analysis and modeling, infrastructure virtualization, security, and privacy.

 My curriculum vitae contains a more complete career history.